microsoft/ELL/INSTALL-Windows.md

 ### Visual Studio

 ELL requires a C++ compiler.
-On Windows, you can use *Visual Studio 2017 with C++ Desktop Development Workload*.
-A free version of Visual Studio 2017 is available at <https://www.visualstudio.com/vs/community/> (make sure to select *Desktop Development with C++* during installation).
+On Windows, you can use *Visual Studio 2019 with C++ Desktop Development Workload*.
+A free version of Visual Studio 2019 is available at <https://www.visualstudio.com/vs/community/> (make sure to select *Desktop Development with C++* during installation).

 ### CMake 3.12

-ELL uses the [*CMake*](https://cmake.org/) build system and requires version 3.12 or newer.
-A version of CMake that satisfies this requirement is already provided with Visual Studio 2017.
+ELL uses the [*CMake*](https://cmake.org/) build system and requires version 3.15 or newer.
+A version of CMake that satisfies this requirement is already provided with Visual Studio 2019.
 You can find it if you use the "Developer Command Prompt' that is installed by Visual Studio.
 It lives here:
 ```
-c:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\Common7\IDE\CommonExtensions\Microsoft\CMake\CMake\bin\cmake.exe
+C:\Program Files (x86)\Microsoft Visual Studio\2019\Preview\Common7\IDE\CommonExtensions\Microsoft\CMake\CMake\bin\cmake.exe
 ```
 You may also download new versions of cmake from <https://cmake.org/download/> if you want to.